michmech/plausibility/README.md

 };
 ```

 What do we have so far?
 We have `Kind` objects which know two things: (1) which properties they can be modified for (stored in the `modifiability` table) and (2) which property they have already been modified for, if any (stored in the `modifiedBy` property).
-Now we need to propagate this information up fro `Kind` to `Item`.
+Now we need to propagate this information up from `Kind` to `Item`.

 ```
 -- cat Item;